What Is Hypoparathyroidism?

 - Will my children get hypoparathyroidism?

 - Limit foods with phosphates, like soda and other fizzy drinks.
 These can pull calcium from your bones.

 - Eat foods high in calcium such as low-fat dairy products, dark green vegetables like collard greens and kale, and foods with added calcium like some cereals and orange juices.

 A dietitian can help you plan meals to keep you or your child healthy.
-Your child's doctor will check her regularly to see that her growth is on track.
+Your child's doctor will check them regularly to see that their growth is on track.

 If normal calcium levels in your body are hard to maintain, you may need to get an injection of PTH.
 Once your calcium levels are normal again, you can go back to your regular treatment.

 Taking Care of Yourself